What Makes Student Teams Projects Actually Work?

 Successful teams share characteristics of success

-Student teams come in all shapes and sizes—different purposes, project goals, personalities, and experience levels.
+Student team projects come in all shapes and sizes—different purposes, project goals, personalities, and experience levels.
 That said, successful teams all tend to share certain characteristics that made success possible.
 Let's dive into what really makes teams tick.

 Communication and Psychological Safety: The Foundation